JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/aiida-kkr/CLI_tutorial/aiida-kkr_CLI_tutorial.md

 >  inputls       Show the list of the generated calcjob input files.
 >  outputcat     Show the contents of one of the calcjob retrieved outputs.
 >  outputls      Show the list of the retrieved calcjob output files.
->  res           Print data from the result output Dict node of a calcjob.
+>  res           Print data from the resulting output Dict node of a calcjob.
 > ```

 ## **Running workflows**

 ### Bandstructure

-The command line interface of aiida-kkr also supports some workflows.
+The command-line interface of aiida-kkr also supports some workflows.
 We first want to use the bandstructure workflow.
 This takes as input a `remote_folder` of a previous (converged) calculation.
-For demonstration purposes we continue from our previous KKR calculation although it is not converged yet.
+For demonstration purposes, we continue from our previous KKR calculation although it is not converged yet.

 ```shell
 $ aiida-kkr launch bs -k kkrhost_develop_amd@iffslurm -P <PARENT-REMOTE-PK> -opt 38f06f41 -d
 ```

 > __Note:__\
 > The `opt` input to the bandstructure workflow is the first part of an option Dict node's uuid that is used to identify the node.
 The iffslurm input from `base_iff` comes with ready-to-use default option nodes that are used in workflows.
-They define the `queue_name` and default resources for the different architechtures (i.e. node types) of iffslurm.
+They define the `queue_name` and default resources for the different architectures (i.e. node types) of iffslurm.
 >
 > Predefined option nodes:
 >